curve.tangentAt(ratio [, opt])

 The tangent line starts at the specified point.
 The direction from

-end is the same as the direction of the path segment at the specified point.
+end is the same as the direction of the curve at the specified point.

-segment.isDifferentiable() functions may be used to determine whether a given segment is valid; the
+curve.isDifferentiable() function may be used in advance to determine whether tangents can exist for a given curve.

 The function uses the same algorithm as the

-pointAtLength calculations for curved segments (default precision is 3; this corresponds to maximum observed error of 0.1%).
-The
+opt.precision is 3; this corresponds to maximum observed error of 0.1%.

-opt.precision property is still necessary, however; it determines the precision of the point search algorithm in curved segments.
+opt.precision property is still necessary, however; it determines the precision of the point search algorithm.